douglascayers/salesforce-dx-pipeline-sample2/README.md

 2. Create a `sfdx.yml` file.

 That's it.
-Along with the one-time setup scripts (`setup-vars.sh`, `setup-pipeline.sh`, and `setup-oauth.sh`) you find in this repo, the buildpacks do the rest.
+Along with the one-time setup scripts (`setup-pipeline.sh` and `setup-oauth.sh`) you find in this repo, the buildpacks do the rest.

 ## Setup